BarbeRousseLibre/hermessenger/README.md

 - Honey-pot trap.

-## Missing features before first release

-- Adding TOML support and removes from src/var/variables.php anything that could lead administators to break code by accident, making Hermessenger easier to setup and tweak around.

-- A nicer way to exit if something goes wrong, specially for the honey-pot feature: Hermessenger should return as a response the same as it would for a legitimate user to fool it even more.

-About: When achieve, Hermessenger will be considered secure, working and tested for most scenario.
-It will be considered by me as ready for production use.

 ## Things to do before first release

-- Complete "missing features before first release"

 - Parsing code to harmonize style

+- Cleaning code from any useless, WIP, comments that are not needed, etc.

 ## Missing features, things to do & work-in-progress

+- Adding TOML support and removes from src/var/variables.php anything that could lead administators to break code by accident, making Hermessenger easier to setup and tweak around.

 - Captcha / «Are you a human?» / Question, that are efficient but at the same time does not rely on third-party services (such as Google) and does not collect any datas.